Expungement in the United States: New York

+The Clean Slate Act (CPL 160.57) of 2024 will automatically seal an individual’s New York State criminal records after 3 years for a misdemeanor and 8 years for a felony.
+The law does not apply to some offenses.
+The law is scheduled to take effect on November 16, 2024.

 North Carolina

 North Carolina's expungement statute, allows for one adult expungement per lifetime.
 Cases in which there was a dismissal of charges or a finding of not guilty can be expungement once the judgement is entered.
 Non-violent Class H and I felonies and non-violent misdemeanors can be expunged 15 years after completion of sentence.
 Exceptions are for drug related charges that involve methamphetamines or heroin, or possession with intent to sell and deliver or sell or deliver cocaine.
 Offenses that include inclusion of a registry such as the sex offender registry are non-expungible.